vmware-tanzu/community-edition/docs/designs/standalone-cluster.md

 ## Minimizing the Bill of Materials (BOM)

 SCs will not have their core packages managed via a management cluster's `kapp-controller`.
-Instead, packages such as CNI or CSI will be deployed at initialization then unmanaged (aside from standard Kubernetes reconciliation) there after.
+Instead, packages such as CNI or CSI will be deployed at initialization then unmanaged (aside from standard Kubernetes reconciliation) thereafter.

 Additionally, the BOM that composes a SC should be as minimal as possible.
 The primary packages that should be installed as part of a SC instantiation should be: